javolo/octet/octet/src/examples/AssignmentOne/README.md

 #INTRO TO PROGRAMMING: ASSIGNMENT ONE

 To this first assignment the task was to hack the example of Invaders 2D Game that Andy provide us.
-I decided to start a new game from scratch re-using all possible code from the example give.
-For that reason this are the step followed in the development of this first task:
+I decided to start a new game from scratch re-using all possible code from the example given.
+This are the steps followed create the assignment game:

  1. Background
  2. Player
  3. Jump Effect